-The IRS has issued Notice 2020-75 that addresses state and local income taxes imposed on pass-through entities such as partnerships and S corporations.
+The IRS has issued Notice 2020-75 that addresses state and local income taxes imposed on pass-through entities, such as partnerships and S corporations, allowing for a SALT Cap workaround.
 The Tax Cuts and Jobs Act (which went into effect for tax years starting 1/1/18) limited the amount of state and local taxes an individual could deduct on Schedule A of their 1040.
 The limitation was set at $10,000 and has remained the same.

 Several states have started to follow Connecticut’s lead and have introduced a pass-through entity tax.
 Some of the other states that, as of 2020, have enacted this type of tax include Louisiana, Maryland, New Jersey, Oklahoma, Rhode Island, and Wisconsin.
 Each state has separate rules and rates for this tax and different ways of electing to pay the tax.
 Until this week, the IRS has not issued any guidance on this workaround being valid.